course-details-portlet

 Learning outcome

-Knowledge The student will gain knowledge and understanding - of the dominant problems for biodiversity and ecosystems - in the definition of ecosystem services - of the differences, strenghts and weaknesses of different impact assessment methodologies - of a variety of LCIA impact categories (such as toxicity, acidification, particulate matter emissions, eutrophication and water use), including the background of the methodological development, the importance of spatial differentiation and uncertainties Competences At the end of the term, students should: - Have gained an thorough overview of the major environmental stressors that are affecting ecosystems and biodiversity - Be familiar with the principles for the development of life cycle impact assessment methodologies for ecosystems with all their strengths and weaknesses. -Have the ability to set up and solve multimedia mass balance models (steady-state), -Have the ability to define system boundaries for LCA applications and footprinting -Have the ability to critically interpret outcomes of LCAs and perform simple LCA assessments - Have gained knowledge about the background and execution of other assessment approaches (such as risk assessment). - Be able to judge the limits of different tools such as LCA, risk assessment and footprinting -Be able to judge the application possibilities of the above-mentioned tools The main focus will be on impacts on ecosystems and biodiversity, but important impact categories for human health will be included as well.
+At the end of the term, students should have gained a thorough overview of the major environmental stressors that are affecting ecosystems and biodiversity, be familiar with the principles for the development of life cycle impact assessment methodologies for ecosystems with all their strengths and weaknesses, have the ability to set up and solve multimedia mass balance models (steady-state), have the ability to critically interpret outcomes of LCAs, as well as perform simple LCA assessments.
+In addition students have gained knowledge about what assumptions and data choices are happening during model development and their implication the final impact model, know about the background and execution of other assessment approaches (such as risk assessment), are able to judge the limits of different tools such as LCA, risk assessment and footprinting and are able to judge the application possibilities of the above-mentioned tools.
+The main focus will be on impacts on ecosystems and species richness, but important impact categories for human health will be included as well.

 Learning methods and activities